-With a livability score of 75/100, Keystone is ranked #5,012 in the United States and #370 in Florida.
-Clearly, Keystone is doing something right, as this score ranks well above the average of most cities.
-There are seven total categories that create the livability score.
-Keystone scores well for crime (A), weather (A), education (A+) and employment (A-).
-There is at least one category that did not score well in Keystone.
-The following was graded with a less than perfect score: amenities (D-), cost of living (F) and housing (F).
+Keystone, FL receives 66/100 for its livability score; this results in a ranking of #498 in Florida and #10,064 in the USA.
+There are seven total categories that generate the livability score.
+Keystone ranks well for crime (A+) and housing (A+).
+There is at least one category that does not have great scores in Keystone.
+The following was graded with a disappointing score: amenities (F) and cost of living (F).

-Being close to public transportation, grocery stores, parks and other conveniences are all important when weighing your options for a new home in Keystone.
-Before you determine if any of these amenities are available in the area, you will also want to know if the real estate prices in Keystone are affordable.
+Keystone real estate prices and overall affordability will play a huge role in determining if the area is the right fit for you.
+Of course there are probably some other items on your “wish list”, but even before they are considered, let’s take a look at the home prices and affordability in Keystone.
 Median real estate prices in Keystone come in at $352,200, which is 111.2% higher than the Florida average.
 The home price to income ratio compares the median home prices to the median household income.
 In Keystone, the home price to income ratio is 3.2, which is 5.9% lower than the Florida average.